-YES H NO 3.
+YES NO 3.
 Has there been any change in your account since December 11, 2008?
-If so, please explain. - 4.
-Are you or were you a director, officer, partner, shareholder, lender to or capital contributor of the broker?
-No. of the last of - 5.
-Are or were you a person who, directly or indirectly and through agreement or otherwise, exercised or had the power to exercise a controlling influence over the management or policies of the broker? - 6.
-Are you related to, or do you have any business venture with, any of the persons specified in "4" above, or any employee or other person associated in any way with the broker?
-If so, give name(s) · 7.
-Is this claim being filed by or on behalf of a broker or dealer or a bank?
-If so, provide documentation with respect to each public customer on whose behalf you are claiming. · Manual Company - unovenio : 8.
+If so, please explain. · 1.
+Are you or were you a director, officer, partner, shareholder, lender to or capital contributor of the broker? g all of allower.
+5. Are or were you a person who, directly or indirectly and through agreement or otherwise, exercised or had the power to exercise a controlling influence over the management or policies of the broker?
+3. Are you related to, or do you have any business venture with, any of the persons specified in "4" above, or any employee or other person associated in any way with the broker?
+If so, give name(s) recommendate speciment · 7. {x.} Is this claim being filed by or on behalf of a broker or dealer or a bank?
+If so, provide documentation with respect to each public customer on whose behalf you are claiming. · · 8.
 Have you ever given any discretionary authority to any person to execute securities transactions with or through the broker on your behalf?
-Give names, addresses and phone numbers. - 9.
-Have you or any member of your family ever filed a claim under the Securities Investor Protection Act of 1970?
-If so, give name of that broker. - and the second s Please list the full name and address of anyone assisting you in preparation of this claim form: he
+Give names, addresses and phone numbers. the state of the s According to the second 9.
+Have you or any member of your family ever filed a claim under the Securities investor Protection Act of 1970?
+If so, give name of that broker. question principals designance designation Please list the full name and address of anyone ass preparation of this claim form: sisting you in the